What are the risks between exchange and completion?

 However, if the buyer is not able to meet the completion date deadline, but they are still able to get a mortgage, all be it late, they’ll still be able to complete.
 But there may be penalties and interest to pay for the buyer who’s mortgage offer was withdrawn, as the completion date will be late.

-2. Something untoward happens to one of the parties
+2. Something untoward could happen to one of the parties between exchange and completion

 If something untoward happens to one of the parties between exchange and completion, this can have an impact on the completion date.
 For example, the death of one of the parties would create a problem.